What it does

 UX highlights

-- Unified Search: The search functionality (05:46) consolidates results from the user's subscriptions, the iTunes store, and other services, creating a one-stop-shop for discovery.
+- Unified Search: The search functionality (05:45) pulls results from the Apple TV+ library, the rental/purchase store, and potentially other connected services, acting as a single source of truth.

 Monetization & growth